Cortisol hormone is secreted by :

 - Physical activity is important to combat the stress and strain of adolescence.

-Briefly discuss any four activities which can be practiced to overcome stress.
+Briefly discuss any four activities which can be practised to overcome stress.

 Answer

-Four activities which can be practiced to overcome stress are:
+Four activities which can be practised to overcome stress are:

 - Increased flexibility.